 Saroj lives in Mahoharpur Village of Umri, Moradabad with her husband and two school going children.
 Saroj’s husband works as a wage labour in a brassware factory.
 With a single income earner, the family barely makes enough to cover their daily expenses.
 With meager income, Saroj’s family could not afford to build a cemented roof for their kitchen, which resulted in poor health and hygiene of the family and frequent illness.
 The situation was particularly compounded during rainy season.

-Saroj decided to approach ATG MIFS team to discuss the possibility of a loan to repair her kitchen.
+Saroj decided to approach Mitrata Team to discuss the possibility of a loan to repair her kitchen.
 Looking into her situation, she was given a loan of INR 10,000 to build a cemented kitchen.
-On being asked why did she not take credit from any other institution, she shared - “ATG does not cut down any money in advance from the loan taken.
+On being asked why did she not take credit from any other institution, she shared - “the organisation does not cut down any money in advance from the loan taken.
 Also, the process is transparent and simplified which gave us the confidence to take a loan without any apprehension.”

 Her elder son Akram, who had done a Diploma in Computer Application decided to start a computer shop.
-Hamsiran and Akram approached ATG’s Mitrata Inclusive Financial Services (MIFS) and took a loan of INR 20,000 for the enterprise.
+Hamsiran and Akram approached Mitrata and took a loan of INR 20,000 for the enterprise.
 With this loan, Akram purchased a computer and other equipment’s of use.

 Now Hansiran’s family earn an additional income of INR 800-1000 a day from both shops.
 She is happy that both her children are settled with their own enterprises and generate a fixed income.